JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

     As an alternative to `gsave()` and `grestore()` you can use the `@layer begin ... end` macro, which does the same thing.

+The other way to manipulate the graphics state (position, translation, rotation, scale) is to learn about the current transformation matrix.
+See [Transforms and matrices](@ref) for more.

 ## Useful tools

 You can use `currentpoint()` to get the current point.

 `rulers()` is useful for drawing the current x and y axes before you start a path.
+(For obvious reasons it's not useful while you're in the middle of drawing your path, becaause it applies its own set of paths.)

 `storepath()` grabs the current path and saves it as a Path object.
 This feature is intended to make Luxor paths more like other Julia objects, which you can save and manipulate before drawing them.